 As dentists say, the general rule of thumb for drinks is that if it stains your white linen, then it’s likely to stain your teeth as well.

-This team of Dallas dentists can help you with all of your dental concerns.
+Our Dallas dentist can help you with all of your dental concerns.